The Film Composer Starter Kit: Start Scoring to Picture

 The Film Composer Starter Kit

 You don’t need to enroll at Julliard immediately, but having a network of peers with whom you can share your ideas will help you considerably in your progress.
-If you are taking the DIY route, you’ll need at least a rudimentary understanding of music theory, and learning to play keyboards is a great
+If you are taking the DIY route, you’ll need at least a rudimentary understanding of music theory, and learning to play keyboards provides a good foundation.

 While reading music notation isn’t absolutely essential, it will help you digest, study, and break down existing pieces quickly, so you can find out which rules you’d like to bend or break in your own compositions.